ParkerTonia/hr_project/README.md

 # 👋 Hi there, welcome to my HR Employee Attrition Analysis!

 I’m excited you stopped by.
-This repository walks through a complete exploration of IBM’s HR Employee Attrition dataset—from cleaning and visualizations to a predictive model and employee clustering.
+This repository walks through a complete exploration of IBM’s HR Employee Attrition dataset from cleaning and visualizations to a predictive model and employee clustering.
 Feel free to poke around!

 ---